 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

-Daniel began a Prisoner of War on April 9, 1942, and started what the POWs simply called known “the march” at Mariveles at the southern tip of the peninsula.
-He recalled that the Filipinos were separated from the American troops before the march began.
+Daniel began a Prisoner of War on April 9, 1942, but the Japanese did not make contact with the company until the 11th.
+After they were searched and the Japanese took what they wanted from the POWs, they were ordered to Mariveles at the southern tip of Bataan.
+He recalled that at Marivles the Filipinos were separated from the American troops before the march began.
+It was from there that they started what the POWs simply called “the march.”
 The prisoners were marched in groups of 100 men with eight to ten guards.
 The guards, although small in stature, looked mean and hostile.
 Each had a bayonet attached to the barrel of his rifle.
 The guards expected their orders to be obeyed without question.
 To disobey meant a beating or possibly death.

 It was also at Mariveles that Daniel learned that not every Japanese guard was bad.
 One guard liked Daniel’s wallet and wanted it.
 He could have just taken it, but instead of doing this, he gave Daniel a can of C-rations in exchange for the wallet.
 As the POWs made their way north, the Filipinos filled containers with water and placed them along the road.
 The POWs could not stop but many were able to scoop water into their canteens.
 By doing this the Filipinos saved a great many lives.
 The POWs also could see them flashing the “V” for victory sign under their folder arms.